publicscience/argos.cloud/README.md

 template for the application and worker instances.
 This instance provisions itself with SaltStack, then removes the Salt state trees (to scrub it of sensitive data).
 For this image, all necessary application packages are installed, but no configuration files are copied over.
+The instance is automatically deleted after the image has been created from it.
 * The master instance is created; this is the Salt master which provisions everything else.
 * The database instance is created; it is provisioned by the master